damdaepark/pymatcc/README.md

 ## Data
-To train the model we have used the dataset from the Materials Project (v.2022.10.28) using Pymatgen (2023.5.10).
+The prediction model was trained based on the Materials Project dataset (ver.
+2022.10.28).

 ## Contributors
 This software was primarily written by Damdae Park and was advised by Dr. Kyeongsu Kim and Dr. Ung Lee.